arunramachandran15/duckdb-sheets/README.md

 ### Problem statement :

-- Implement a google sheet like frontend interface using Swelete
+- Implement a google sheet like frontend interface using Svelte
-- Send real time updates in the sheets to DuckDB
+- Send real time updates in the sheets to DuckDB via websockets
-- Receive the real time updates using a web server and socket implementation
+- Receive the real time updates for other users using socket implementation
-- Another user using the sheets should be able to see the updates in realtime and also anybody using the DuckDB for their processing with real time updates.
+- Another user using the sheets should be able to see the updates in realtime
 - To use docker and Kubernetes, implement DuckDB as statefulset in K8s (For db file persistent storage)

-### UI / APIs :
-- List all sheets interface (Integrate with GET /sheets api)
-- Sheet interface (Integrate with Get /sheets/sheet-id api) (To fetch the initial sheet data and reconciliation with real time updates)
-- Websocket client to send and receive real time updates from server
-- Mount the duckdb file as a persistent volume in k8s.
+- To implement a singleton db manager for duckdb access.